 How’s your workload these days?
+Has it been tough?
+Systematize it.

 If the pandemic has forced you back into the weeds of your business, you’re not alone.
 Many owners are again doing tasks they haven’t done in years because they have had to lay off front-line staff or their employees have fallen ill or are caring for someone in need.